 What is the Diploma in Education and Training?

 The Diploma in Education is one of a group of generic teaching qualifications covering most FE curriculum areas.
+The DET qualification replaced the Diploma in Teaching in the Lifelong Learning Sector or DTLLS.

 Who Should Study the Level 5 Diploma in Education and Training (DET)?